drowsy-1/Daylily-Analytics/README.md

 ### Planned Enhancements
 1. **Improved Parsing**: Machine learning for parentage extraction
 2. **Performance Integration**: Disease resistance enrichment

 ---

-*The project showcases the power of combining modern data science techniques with traditional horticultural & agricultural practices, to unlock insights that were previously impossible to discover, providing a template for similar analyses in other plant breeding communities.*

 ## Project Significance

 This represents the **first data science analysis** of the American Daylily Society database.
 While not providing final breeding recommendations, it establishes the analytical foundation necessary for advanced statistical breeding methods.